 Did you known there were other Notre Dames in France?
 And some of them right outside Paris?
+Here’s my guide to 5 must see churches outside Paris that are famous must see landmarks and attractions in France.

 On April 15, 2019, when the namesake Notre Dame burned in Paris, I cried.
 The world cried with me.
 800 years of history was threatened when a raging fire engulfed the renowned Gothic cathedral, destroying its roof and soaring central spire.
 The skyline of Paris changed.